coldbox-modules/cbMockData/readme.md

 #### Random Numbers

-You can also specify a random return number by using the following forms:
+You can also specify a random return number by using the `rnd` or `rand` suffix in the following forms:

 * `$num:rand:10` - A random number between 1-10.
-* `$num:rand:5:20` - A random number between 5-20.
+* `$num:rnd:5:20` - A random number between 5-20.

 ```js
 # service call